leminhtuan2015/Today-I-Learn/swift/storyboard_view_layer.md

+## View
+  - An object that’s used to construct your UI and display content to the user.

 ## StoryBoard
+  - A file that contains many `view objects`
   - `Storyboard` is the one of ways to create the UI (View Layer) in IOS application.
   - `Storyboard` creates UI by `XML` code
   - `Storyboard` automatically generates the xml source code in `.storyboard` files